-See Note 8 "Contingencies" of our Notes to Condensed Consolidated Financial Statements regarding our legal proceedings.
-There have been no material developments from the disclosures contained in our Annual Report on Form 10-K for the year ended December 31, 2016.
+See Note 7 "Contingencies" of our Notes to Condensed Consolidated Financial Statements regarding our legal proceedings.
+Aside from the disclosure below, there have been no material developments from the disclosures contained in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016.